Illumina/manta/src/markdown/mantaUserGuide.md

 The workflow is configured with the script:
 `${MANTA_INSTALL_PATH}/bin/configManta.py` .
 Running this script with
-no arguments will display all standard configuration options to specify input alignment files, the reference sequence and the output run folder.
-Note that all input BAM files and reference sequence must contain the same chromosome names in the same order.
-In addition all input BAM files and reference sequences must be indexed with `samtools` (or a utility which creates an equivilent index file).
+no arguments will display all standard configuration options to folder.
+Note that all input alignment (BAM or CRAM) files and reference sequence must contain the same chromosome names in the same order.
+In addition all input alignment files and reference sequences must be indexed with `samtools` (or a utility which creates equivilent index files).
 Manta's default settings assume a whole genome DNA-Seq analysis, but there are configuration options for exome/targeted sequencing analysis in addition to RNA-Seq.